llealloo/audiolink/README.md

 - Fix NaN-propagation issue in the included video player.
 (Thanks, Texelsaur)
 - Add a player validity check to the included video player.
 (Thanks, Texelsaur)
 - Use `Networking.LocalPlayer.isInstanceOwner` instead of `Networking.IsInstanceOwner`, which is broken.
 (Thanks, techanon)
+- The logos on the AudioLink controller were using point filtering, which was changed to bilinear.
+(Thanks, DomNomNom)

-## Updating from version 2.6 or lower? (...first time setup? please see next section)
+## Updating from version 2.7 or lower? (...first time setup? please see next section)
 1. Take note of which AudioSource you are using to feed AudioLink, this reference may be lost during upgrade.
 2. Install the latest VRChat SDK3 and UdonSharp (following their directions)
 3. Close unity